This section covers all aspects of working and asthma, from applying for jobs and managing your asthma at work to taking time off.

 It's up to you whether you tell your employer that you have asthma.
 Employers will ask you about your health or disability on your application form, so they can make reasonable adjustments for you at the interview stage.
-You can get advice on reasonable adjustments from the Disability Employment Adviser (DEA) at your local Jobcentre Plus office or, if you're in Northern Ireland, the Disability Employment Service.
+You can get advice on reasonable adjustments from the Disability Employment Advisor (DEA) at your local JobCentre Plus office or, if you're in Northern Ireland, the Disability Employment Service.

 However, you don't have to tell them about your condition at the interview stage.
 Once you have passed the interview, and they have offered you the job, the employer may ask you to complete a medical questionnaire with appropriate health-related questions.
 It's unlikely that you won't get the job just because you have asthma, unless your asthma would make it impossible for you to do the job.

 There are steps that you can take to help you to manage your asthma at work and make sure you're getting the support you need.

 - If you decide to tell your employer about your asthma, they can make reasonable adjustments to help you do your job.
 This may include finding out what your workplace triggers are and trying to make sure you can avoid them, if possible.
 Your employer can only make reasonable adjustments if you tell them about your condition.